Workload management - Amazon Redshift

 Workload management

-When you run a query, WLM assigns the query to a queue according to the user's user group or by matching a query group that is listed in the queue configuration with a query group label that the user sets at runtime.
+Redshift provisioned clusters offer manual WLM if you need fine-grained manual optimization.
+Here, the customer manages resource allocation, query concurrency and queuing.
+When a query runs, WLM assigns the query to a queue according to the user's user group or by matching a query group that is listed in the queue configuration.
+This is configured with a query-group label that the user sets.
+For more information, see Implementing manual WLM.